-Is keenly observant Is highly self-critical

-Exiting Primary Formal Identification Procedure

-- Upon exiting primary, all third-grade students will be screened with the NNAT 3 for general intellectual placement.
+Bright Child Knows the answers Is interested Is attentive Has good ideas Works Hard Answers the question Top group Listens with interest Learns with ease 6-8 repetitions for mastery Understands ideas Enjoys peers Grasps the meaning Completes assignments Is receptive Copies accurately Eniovs school Absorbs information Technician Good memorizer Enjoys straightforward, sequential presentations Is alert Is pleased with own learning ----By Janise Szabos Gifted Learner Asks the questions Is highly curious Is mentally and physically involved Has wild, silly ideas Plays around, yet tests well Discusses in detail, elaborates Beyond the group Shows strong feelings and opinions Already knows 1-2 repetitions for mastery Constructs abstractions Prefers adults Draws inferences Initiates projects Is intense Creates a new design Enjoys learning Manipulates information Inventor Good guesser Thrives on complexity Is keenly observant Is highly self-critical Exiting Primary Formal Identification Procedure - Upon exiting primary, all third-grade students will be screened with the NNAT 3 for general intellectual placement.
 Students who score in the 9th stanine and have a 96% score or above, and show exceptional reasoning ability will be formally identified pending two other pieces of evidence including a recommendation from their teacher. - To be identified for a specific academic area, students must have a 9th stanine and 96% score on content area subtests, and two forms of supporting evidence including a recommendation from their teacher.
 The iReady test will be used three times per year in grades 4-8 for math and reading.
 The Scholastic Educational Development series will be used in 4th and 6th grades for science and social studies. - Creatively gifted and talented students are screened by teachers and specialists, and must also provide two pieces of supporting evidence.
-Third graders take the Torrance Test of Creative Thinking. - Leadership gifted students must be identified by their leadership abilities in various situations, and be referred by a teacher or parent.
+Third graders take the Torrance Test of Creative Thinking. - Leadership gifted students must be identified by their leadership abilities in the classroom, student organizations and/or the community, and be referred by a teacher or parent.
 Parents and/or teachers may recommend a student for placement in this category.
 Three pieces of evidence must be submitted, including a student questionnaire.
-A committee consisting of a principal, a counselor, the GT Coordinator and the GT resource teacher will review the evidence anonymously to determine placement. - The Visual/Performing Arts students are recommended based on their exceptional ability in the area identified.
+A committee consisting of a principal, a counselor, the GT Coordinator and the GT resource teacher will review the evidence to determine placement. - The Visual/Performing Arts students are recommended based on their exceptional ability in the area identified.
 After the referral has been made by a parent and/or teacher, a letter of recommendation is obtained from a specialist (music, art teacher, etc.) in the identified area.
 A portfolio of 3 entries must be submitted.
-A committee of specialists in the identified area reviews the portfolio and determine placement.

-\\Special considerations and local norms may be used to promote equity and access.

-\\Referral forms are available on the LaRue County Schools website.
+A committee of specialists in the identified area reviews the portfolio and determine placement. - When students are tested in grade level groups, parents will be notified and given the opportunity to opt out.
+When students are tested individually, parent permission will be required.
+Special considerations and local norms may be used to promote equity and access.
+Referral forms are available on the LaRue County Schools website.